|Accomodation||Hotel/Lodge/ Tea House during the trek|

 March – April

-This is also the perfect time for trekking right before the rainfall.
-Nepal starts its rainfall from the end of June till mid-August.
-The season of spring and summer makes the trek much more enjoyable.
+It is also the perfect time for trekking to Langtang valley - right before the rainfall.
+The monsoon rain starts from the end of June and lasts till mid-August.
+A blend of spring and summer makes the trek much more enjoyable during May and June.

-As winter slowly begins, snow falls begin in the Himalayas region and it eventually gets tough to trek.
-Nights get very colder.
-November is the busy season people all over the world come at these months as it's the clearest month with sparkling days and amazing views of humongous mountains.
-The daytime temperatures are very stable and constant and due to this, the view of the clear blue sky and the mountain is phenomenal.
-From December, the temperature starts to get cold and begins to snow like diamonds in the sky.
+As winter slowly begins, snow falls begin in the Langtang region, and it is eventually tough to trek.
+Nights start to get cold.
+November is also a popular trekking month due to its sparkling days.
+The daytime temperatures are very stable and constant, and due to this, the view of the clear blue sky and the mountain is phenomenal.
+From December, the temperature dips, and snowfall begins.
+At night time, temperatures can drop to -5 degrees celsius at high altitudes.

-The weather in the Himalaya is so unpredictable and the temperature may change quickly from day to night.
+The weather in the mountains is unpredictable and changes quickly.

 Trip Grade: Fitness level, Medical, and Health